 So, the next time someone asks me about leadership, I think I’ll still do that double take and look behind me.
 And that’s where I’ll picture Jesus standing, reaching out to take my hand.
 That will remind to treat the people around me with humility, to put them above myself, to become smaller.
 And maybe they will follow my lead and do the same.

 If you’re anything like Andrea and have moments where you question your position to lead, think again.
 Whether you’re a father, mother, wife, husband, brother, sister, friend, aunt, uncle or grandparent, you’re leading someone in your life.
 And that person is influenced by your leadership.
-We believe that leaders will THRIVE when they lead from a healthy, alive, and whole state of being.
-Join us for our next Leadership Gathering event on January 19 & 20 at the Troy campus.
-Register now at kensingtonchurch.org/lead.
+Join us for our next Leadership Gathering event on Aug.
+28 at the Troy campus.
+Register Now.